 About Parker Aerospace.
 Parker Aerospace is a global leader in the research, design, integration, manufacture, certification, and lifetime service of flight control, hydraulic, fuel and inerting, fluid conveyance, thermal management, lubrication, and pneumatic systems and components for aerospace and other high-technology markets.
-The company supports the world’s aircraft manufacturers, providing a century of experience and innovation for commercial and military aircraft.
+The company supports the world’s aircraft and aeroengine manufacturers, providing a century of experience and innovation for commercial and military aircraft.

 About Parker Hannifin.
 Parker Hannifin is a Fortune 250 global leader in motion and control technologies.
 For 100 years the company has engineered the success of its customers in a wide range of diversified industrial and aerospace markets.
 Learn more at www.parker.com or @parkerhannifin.